zopefoundation/zope.app.authentication/README.txt

 As we've seen, a PAU uses each of its authenticator plugins to locate a principal with a given ID.
-However, plugins may also provide the interface IQueriableAuthenticator to indicate they can be used as PAU 'queriables'.
+However, plugins may also provide the interface IQuerySchemaSearch to indicate they can be used in the PAU's principal search scheme.

 Currently, our list of authenticators: